hmlongco/Factory/Sources/Factory/Factory.docc/Additional/Migration.md

     }
 }
 ```
-Factory 2.0 also provides additional modifiers for all of the known scoped, as well as a few more like the per-factory decorator shown above.
+Factory 2.0 also provides additional modifiers for all of the known scopes, as well as a few more like the per-factory decorator shown above.

 ## Resetting